 For reasons of simplification we have used Excel files again.
-You can find a sample test-suite at
+You can find a sample test suite at

 The scenario itself can be found in

-All used test-cases are described in a separate excel file, see
+All used test cases are described in a separate excel file, see

 Please take care to copy the demo folder to a project-related folder first and modify them there.

-The provided scenario consists of two test-cases using the concept of generic procedures and components (see section 29.3).
+The provided scenario consists of two test cases using the concept of generic procedures and components (see section 29.3).
 You can use any other approach, if you want.

 Let's take a look at the scenario Excel file.

 The worksheet "Scenario" contains a column "testcase".
 This value will be used as variable later.
 Each subsequent row represents a test case name.

 Those test cases correspond with the worksheets in